libmapper/libmapper/doc/how_to_compile_and_run.md

 that multicast messages are sent to the wrong network interface.
 Since the multicast IP address does not uniquely identify a single network route, it is necessary for the software to specify the desired NIC to use.
-Selection of the NIC is supported by libmapper, but programs may not always provide an interface for this.^[Such programs are non-conforming!
-All libmapper programs should display the current network interface and allow selection of it from a list of the computer's interfaces, either by name or by assigned IP address.]
+Selection of the NIC is supported by libmpr, but programs may not always provide an interface for this.^[Such programs are non-conforming!
+All libmpr programs should display the current network interface and allow selection of it from a list of the computer's interfaces, either by name or by assigned IP address.]

 Therefore one issue is especially prevalent, that computers may be connected to the internet via wireless (wifi), and connected to a router via a wired (ethernet) connection.
-We recommend that laptop users disable all but one interface while using libmapper.
-If this is unacceptable, the user is responsible for ensuring that libmapper programs are provided the correct NIC information.
+We recommend that laptop users disable all but one interface while using libmpr.
+If this is unacceptable, the user is responsible for ensuring that libmpr programs are provided the correct NIC information.

 In the future a better approach may be needed.
 Two ideas are:

   * Always send multicast messages on all NICs.
-  * Provide a global configuration file for libmapper specifying which NIC to use.
+  * Provide a global configuration file for libmpr specifying which NIC to use.

-Both of these solutions have their own complications, so if you have an opinion on this topic or a better idea, please post to the [libmapper mailing list][list].
+Both of these solutions have their own complications, so if you have an opinion on this topic or a better idea, please post to the [libmpr mailing list][list].

 [list]: http://groups.google.com/group/dot_mapper